Guidelines for Charity Event Operations

 While off the motorcycle, assist the rider in whatever he/she needs.
 Remember, a lot of these riders are very accomplished, and prepared for most eventualities.
 Only notify Net Control if additional services are required i.e. SAG transport.
 Net Control, will then ask you what other services you might need.
 Let Net Control guide you.

 WHAT NET CONTROL NEEDS

-When we ask where the lead/last riders are, what we don’t need is a turn by turn as to where these riders are.
+When we ask where the lead/last riders are, we need to know based on route instruction numbers or at least street/intersection locations.
 Be concise with your broadcast.
-When we need to know the where the lead, and last cyclists are, we will contact the lead M/C, if the lead M/C changes we need to know that right away.
+When we need to know the where the lead, and last cyclists are, we will contact the nearest motorcycle.

 REMEMBER; there will probably be young riders out on the course, they may be riding by themselves.
 Keep a special eye out for them.